-A description of the terms and operations used by Algorithm~\ref{alg:level} is provided below. \begin{itemize} \item[] \textit{Done sending (receiving)}: all non-blocking MPI messages being sent (received) have been posted and completed. \item[] \textit{Done local-work}: any intra-MPI-process operations have been completed. \item[] \textit{Send-/receive-messages}: As described in Section~\ref{sec:flgf_parallel}, each MPI-process sends, at most, one message to any other MPI-process.
-A message is composed of sub-messages; one for each target node.
-Each sub-message contains information identifying the target node, and the field induced on target node by all source nodes that belong to the sending MPI-process and that interact with target node. \item[] \textit{Buffer and buffer units}: messages are buffered before being posted.
+The pseudo-code for the parallel implementation of \emph{Level Interactions}, Step 2 of the FLGF algorithm of Section~\ref{sec:flgf_basic}, is provided in Algorithm~\ref{alg:level}.
+A description of the terms and operations of Algorithm~\ref{alg:level} is as follows: \begin{itemize}[leftmargin=1em] \labelitemi{{\boldmath$\cdot$}} \item \emph{Done sending (receiving)}: all non-blocking MPI messages being sent (received) have been posted and completed. \item \emph{Done local-work}: any intra-MPI-process operations have been completed. \item \emph{Send-/receive-messages}: As described in Section~\ref{sec:flgf_parallel}, each MPI-process sends, at most, one message to any other MPI-process.
+A message is composed of sub-messages, one for each target node.
+Each sub-message contains information identifying the target node, and the field induced on target node by all source nodes that belong to the sending MPI-process and interact with the target node. \item \emph{Buffer and buffer units}: messages are buffered before being posted.
 The send-buffer and receive-buffer are composed of a fixed number of buffer-units.
 Each buffer-unit is allocated enough memory to handle any message that will be posted.
-The examples included in Section~\ref{sec:parallel_tests} use a total of 4 buffer units, 2 for sending and 2 for receiving. \item[] \textit{Process receive-message}: read receive-message and add field contribution from non-local source nodes to local target nodes. \item[] \textit{Send-work unit}: compute the field induced from a single local node to a target node belonging to the current target MPI-process.
+The examples included in Section~\ref{sec:parallel_tests} use a total of four buffer units, two for sending and two for receiving. \item \emph{Process receive-message}: read receive-message and add field contribution from non-local source nodes to local target nodes. \item \emph{Send-work unit}: compute the field induced from a single local node to a target node belonging to the current target MPI-process.
 The induced field of each target node is aggregated in send-buffer.
-Operations performed by a single send-work unit correspond to those of a single entry of the sum given in Eq.~\ref{eq:alg_mult}. \item[] \textit{Local-work unit}: same as send-work unit, except that the induced field is added to the local storage of the target node (no need to buffer or perform any MPI communication). \item[] \textit{Done building send-message}: the results from all send-work units required by send-message (or, equivalently, target MPI-process) have been packaged into a message. \item[] \textit{Parameters $M$ and $N$}: determine the number of work units performed at each iteration of the main loop.
+Operations performed by a single send-work unit correspond to those of a single entry of the sum given in Eq.~\ref{eq:alg_mult}. \item \emph{Local-work unit}: same as send-work unit, except that the induced field is added to the local storage of the target node (no need to buffer or perform any MPI communication). \item \emph{Done building send-message}: the results from all send-work units required by send-message (or, equivalently, target MPI\hyp{}process) have been packaged into a message. \item \emph{Parameters $M$ and $N$}: determine the number of work units performed at each iteration of the main loop.
 The examples included in Section~\ref{sec:parallel_tests} use $M=N=20$. \end{itemize}